 Just as the increase in income inequality begs for explanation, so does the question of why poverty seems so persistent.
-Should not the long periods of economic growth in the 1980s and 1990s and since 2003 have substantially reduced poverty?
+Should not the long periods of economic growth in the 1980s and 1990s and from 2003 to late 2007 have substantially reduced poverty?
 Have the various government programs been ineffective?